Towards Contextual Learning in Few-shot Object Classification: Conclusion and Future work

-More generally, our multi-semantics model is a step towards holistic approaches of few-shot object recognition that can be applied in challenging real scenarios.
+Our experiments on Visual Genome and Open Images showed promising results of using context information, by increasing the accuracy of Prototypical Networks \cite{snell2017prototypical} and AM3 \cite{xing2019adaptive} by large margins.
+More generally, our multi-semantics model is a step towards holistic approaches of few-shot object classification that can be applied in challenging real scenarios.

-As future work, we plan to \textit{reduce the amount of supervision} by replacing ground-truth class annotations of context by automatic object detection and classification.
+As future work, we plan to replace ground-truth class annotations of context by automatic object detection and classification of base classes in queries.
 Our experiment on robustness to noise suggests that even with many labeling errors, our method could still outperform models that ignore the context.
 We also plan to explore the ability of our model to \textit{learn semantic word embeddings through visual scenes}.
-This could be further investigated in line with work on learning multimodal word embeddings~\cite{lazaridou2015combining, zablocki2018learning, luddecke2019distributional}.
+This could be further investigated in line with work on learning multimodal word embeddings~\cite{lu2019vilbert, luddecke2019distributional, tan2019lxmert}.

 { }